Home

 1. What is DATEM E472e?

 The full name of DATEM E472e is diacetyl tartaric acid mono(di)glycerides.
-DATEM emulsifier is a white or yellowish powdery solid when saturated fatty acids are used, but it is a yellow paste or viscous liquid when unsaturated fatty acids are used.
+DATEM emulsifier is a white or yellowish powder when saturated fatty acids are used, but it is a yellow paste or viscous liquid when unsaturated fatty acids are used.
 DATEM has a special odor, can be dispersed in hot water, is miscible with fats and oils, and is soluble in organic solvents such as ethanol and propylene glycol.
 DATEM E472e is a good emulsifier and dispersant because it has strong emulsifying, dispersing, and anti-aging effects.
 DATEM has various applications in a variety of foods.
 It can effectively enhance the elasticity, toughness, and air-holding properties of dough and reduce the degree of weakening of dough.
 Besides, emulsifier E472e can be used in sugar and syrups and spices, cakes, cookies, soups, cereals, and puffed foods.

 2. What is DATEM E472e Made From?